Redlolz/msx-diag/README.md

 ## FEATURES

+* Can (partly) be used in a system with faulty memory
 * RAM Test
 * VRAM Test
+* Memory Monitor

 ## HOW TO USE

 1. Write the ROM file to an (E)EPROM and put it in your MSX where the BIOS ROM would normally be.

-2. Turn on the computer, if all the checks passed you should see a menu with various options to test the computer.
-These are all relatively self-explanatory and the average technician should have no trouble finding their way around the diagnostic tool.
+2. Turn on the computer, if you see a menu with various options that means that the initial checks have passed, the VRAM and the top 8K of the main memory are good.
 If you do not see this menu, go to the troubleshooting section of this document.

+The options on the main menu are all relatively self-explanatory and the average technician should have no trouble finding their way around the diagnostic tool.

 ## TROUBLESHOOTING